Learn from the best

-In his spare time, Professor Temara swaps textbooks for rifles and loves traipsing his homelands of Te Urewera hunting possum and deer.
+In his spare time, Prof Temara swaps textbooks for rifles and loves traipsing his homelands of Te Urewera hunting possum and deer.

-Around campus, you will hear him quoting Shakespeare, wooing listeners with impromptu te reo poetry, and being the voice for Māori in a dapper suit with matching bow tie.
+Around campus, you will hear him quoting Shakespeare, wooing listeners with impromptu te reo poetry, and being the voice for Māori in a dapper suit and matching bow tie.

 Recognised for his outstanding contribution to te ao Māori, here are a few of the accolades awarded to Prof Temara: